hilogames/HLSpriteKit/README.md

 A layout manager provides a single method (`layout`) to lay out nodes.
 It can be attached to any `SKNode` using the class category `SKNode+HLLayoutManager`.

-The only layout manager currently provided in `HLSpriteKit` is `HLTableLayoutManager`, for table-like layouts, but more are planned.
+The only layout managers currently provided in `HLSpriteKit` are `HLTableLayoutManager`, for table-like layouts, and `HLRingLayoutManager`, for ring-like polar-coordinate layouts, but more are planned.

 Putting layout code in a third-party object (rather than in the `SKScene` or `SKNode` subclass) allows for easier re-use of common layout math.